uber-asido/backend/README.md

 # SF Movies backend

-This project is a backend system of movie filming locations.
-It provides an [OData](http://www.odata.org/) API allowing to search movies, their filming locations as well as to populate the database with new data.
+There are lots of free data available with movie filming locations.
+The service is a backend system, that provides an [OData](http://www.odata.org/) API allowing to search movies, their filming locations as well as to populate the database with new data.

 The project is written in **C#** and uses **ASP.NET Core** - a cross-platform, high-performance, open-source framework.
 Currently supported storage is **PosgreSQL**.
 The solution runs on Windows, MacOS and Linux.